List of Neighbours characters introduced in 1985: Max Ramsay

 Max Ramsay, played by Francis Bell, made his first on-screen appearance on 18 March 1985.
 Max is the patriarch of the Ramsay family and Ramsay Street is named after his grandfather.
 Max lived at No.24 with his wife, Maria (Dasha Bláhová) and their sons, Shane (Peter O'Brien) and Danny (David Clencie).
 Bell based the character of Max on a person who helped raise him in New Zealand.
 He said "Max is based on a man whom I loved, but who gave me a very hard time".

 Danny Ramsay

 Danny Ramsay, played by David Clencie, made his first on-screen appearance on 18 March 1985.
 Danny was the first character to speak in Neighbours.
 He is the youngest son of Maria Ramsay (Dagmar Bláhová) and brother to Shane Ramsay (Peter O'Brien).
 Jason Donovan was initially offered the role of Danny before it was given to Clencie.
-Danny was described as the "gentler" of the two brothers.
+Danny was often described as the "gentler" of the two brothers.